Suwayomi/Suwayomi-Server/README.md

 Ability to read and write Tachiyomi compatible backups and syncing is a planned feature.

+## How do I run the thing?
+#### Prerequisites
+You should have java 8 or newer and a modern browser installed.
+Also an internet connection is required as almost everything this app does is downloading stuff.

+#### Running pre-built jar packages
+Download the latest (or a working more stable) release from [the repo branch](https://github.com/AriaMoradi/Tachidesk/tree/repo) or obtain it from [the releases section](https://github.com/AriaMoradi/Tachidesk/releases).

+Double click on the jar file or run `java -jar Tachidesk-latest.jar` or `java -jar Tachidesk-vX.Y.Z-rxxx.jar`

+The server will be running on `http://localhost:4567` open this url in your browser.

 ## How does it work?
 This project has two components:
 1. **server:** contains the implementation of [tachiyomi's extensions library](https://github.com/tachiyomiorg/extensions-lib) and uses an Android compatibility library to run apk extensions.
 All this concludes to serving a REST API to `webUI`.
 2. **webUI:** A react SPA project that works with the server to do the presentation.

-## How do I run the thing?
-#### Running pre-built jar packages
-Download the latest (or a working more stable) release from [the repo branch](https://github.com/AriaMoradi/Tachidesk/tree/repo) or obtain it from [the releases section](https://github.com/AriaMoradi/Tachidesk/releases).

-Double click on the jar file or run `java -jar Tachidesk-latest.jar` or `java -jar Tachidesk-vX.Y.Z-rxxx.jar`

-The server will be running on `http://localhost:4567` open this url in your browser.

 ## Building from source
 ### Get Android stubs jar